microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ### Tag Arc-connected GCP Ubuntu server

-* In AZ CLI, run the following commands to apply the "Hosting Platform : GCP" tag to your Arc GCP servers.
+* In AZ CLI, run the following commands to apply the "Hosting Platform : GCP" tag to your GCP Azure Arc enabled servers.

     > *Note: If you connected your GCP servers using a method other than the one described in [this tutorial](../../gcp/gcp_terraform_ubuntu/), then you will need to adjust the values for `gcpResourceGroup` and `gcpMachineName` to match values specific to your environment.*